stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/DefaultBackend.md

 > Tip: If you're using DefaultBackend, you can override the underlying backend during compilation by setting the `SCUI_DEFAULT_BACKEND` environment variable to the name of the desired backend.
 This is useful when you e.g. want to test the Gtk version of your app while using a Mac.
 Note that this only works for built-in backends and still requires the chosen backend to be compatible with your machine.

+> Warning: When using `SCUI_DEFAULT_BACKEND` to switch underlying backends, you may encounter some linker-related missing symbol errors.
+These are caused by a SwiftPM bug and usually disappear if you run `swift package clean` before attempting to build your app again.

 ## Usage

 ```swift